nthokiesther09/Articles-without-AR/README.md

 ## END

-## Installation Requirements
+## Installation Requirements and Process.
-Access to a computer,tablet or phone.
+1. Access to a computer,tablet or phone.
-An access to internet.
+2. An access to internet.
-Run bundle install to install the Gemfile.

-## Installation Process
+-First create a project folder
+-Run bundler init in your directory on the terminal -Run bundle install in the directory with Gemfile
+-Run gem install pry
+-Run gem install require
+-Run gem install require_all.

-Fork this project to run on your local machine,fork then git-clone.(https://github.com/nthokiesther09/Articles-without-AR)
+To access this project, fork this project to run on your local machine,fork then git-clone.(https://github.com/nthokiesther09/Articles-without-AR)

-Click on the link below to access the app. https://github.com/nthokiesther09/Articles-without-AR
+Click on the link below to access the Magazine domain. https://github.com/nthokiesther09/Articles-without-AR

 ## Techhnology Used
 Ruby